uwevanopfern/DataStructuresAndAlgorithmsInPython/README.md

 # Prerequisites
-- Have Python 3 or Latest Version Installed
+- Have Python 3v or latest versions Installed
 - Have Anaconda or Miniconda Installed So that you can play with jupyter notebook files